domscontent/domscontent.github.io/index.md

 author_profile: true
 ---

-I'm a b2b marketing exec, mastering AI, automation and life.
+I'm a b2b marketer, mastering AI, automation and life.

 This is my digital diary, or *personal development blog.*